QFPay/QFPAY_Global/README.md

-# QFPAY_Oversea
+# Table of Contents
-## Overview
+## Introduction
-The QFPay Request URL：https://osqt.qfpay.com
+This documentation is for QFPAY oversea integration。 The QFPay Request URL：https://osqt.qfpay.com
 Note:This API has no sandbox enviroment, please be noted.
 ## 0.Request method
 * 1.Non OAuth 2.0 Interface